-Travelers can visit some amazing horse getaways in the United States.
-Each destination offers something unique!
+Travelers can visit some amazing horse places in the United States for their next getaway.
+Each equestrian destination offers something unique!
 From live horse racing and A-rated shows to scenic trail rides and beach adventures this top list of equestrian places will wow you.
-Some of these cities are hidden gems, while others are well known by the horse community.
+Some of these cities are hidden gems, while others are well-known by the horse community.
 Add your favorite to your dream vacation!

 Located in Southwestern Utah, the Bryce Canyon National Park is an exquisite place definitely worth checking out.
 This popular horse destination is a favorite among trail riders.
 It consists of a collection of natural amphitheaters and structures called hoodoos.
 A beautiful color palette of orange, red, and white covers the rocks.
 Enjoy a guided ride in one of the world’s most unique horse-friendly spots.